 You can block cracks in your floor by squirting filler into the gaps.
 Floorboards and skirting boards often contract, expand or move slightly with everyday use, so you should use a filler that can tolerate movement – these are usually silicone-based.
 Look for the following products:

 Fillers come in different colours, and for indoor and outdoor use.
 They block gaps permanently so be careful when you apply them – wipe off any excess with a damp cloth before it dries.
 Fillers may break down over time, but can easily be reapplied.

 Check whether you also need to insulate between the skirting board and the floor.
 Find out more in our guide to floor insulation.

-Hot air rises and gets lost into the cold space in your loft or attic, so it’s worth blocking off draughts around your loft hatch.
+Hot air rises and gets lost in the cold space in your loft or attic, so it’s worth blocking off draughts around your loft hatch.
 Use strip insulation, as you would on a door.
 You can read more in our guide to insulating your loft and roof space.

 You can fill small gaps around pipework with silicone fillers, similar to the fillers used for skirting boards and floorboards.
 Fill larger gaps with expanding polyurethane foam.
 This is sprayed into the gap, expands as it dries, and sets hard.
-We have more information about insulating tanks, pipework and radiators here.
+We have more information about insulating tanks, pipework and radiators.

 Old fan outlets may need to be filled with bricks or concrete blocks and sealed from both the inside and outside.

 You can fill in cracks using cements or hard-setting fillers.
 These will work around electrical fittings on walls and ceilings and at ceiling-to-wall joists.
 If there is a large crack in your wall, you may need to check if there’s an underlying problem.
 Consider consulting a surveyor or builder to see what caused the crack in the first place.